strokorb/strokorb.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

+**Currently hiring:** [PhD position](https://www.findaphd.com/phds/project/spatio-temporal-stochastic-processes-for-modelling-climate-extremes/?p188090) "Spatio-temporal stochastic processes for modelling climate extremes" - Please get in touch if you are interested!

 I am a Senior Lecturer in Statistics at the [University of Bath](https://www.bath.ac.uk/), where I joined the [Statistics research group](https://www.bath.ac.uk/research-groups/statistics/) of the [Department of Mathematical Sciences](https://www.bath.ac.uk/departments/department-of-mathematical-sciences/) in 2025.
 Previously, I was a Senior Lecturer in the [School of Mathematics](https://www.cardiff.ac.uk/mathematics) of Cardiff University.

 My research focus lies on multivariate, spatial and temporal dependence phenomena in extreme value theory.
 The latter is a branch of probability and statistics that provides theoretically sound procedures for the quantitative assessment of rare and typically hazardous events under plausible regularity assumptions.
 Its methods are genuinely relevant for institutions, who wish to assess risk exposures in a quantitive data-driven way.

-**Currently hiring:** [PhD position](https://www.findaphd.com/phds/project/spatio-temporal-stochastic-processes-for-modelling-climate-extremes/?p188090) "Spatio-temporal stochastic processes for modelling climate extremes" - Please get in touch if you are interested!

 ### recent roles and responsibilities

 - Initiator and Chair of the [One World Extremes seminar](https://sites.google.com/view/ow-extremes/) (2020-2023)
 - Deputy Director of Postgraduate Research (2019-2025 Cardiff School of Mathematics)
 - Member of the School's Athena Swan Self-Assessment Team (2023/24), successfully applying for a [Silver Award](https://www.cardiff.ac.uk/news/view/2806971-silver-athena-swan-triumph-for-our-school) (Cardiff School of Mathematics 2024)
-- Member of Scientific Committees: [EVA 2023](https://dec.unibocconi.eu/research/extreme-value-analysis-eva-2023), [DYNSTOCH 2023](https://sites.google.com/view/dynstoch23/home), [EVA 2021](https://maths.ed.ac.uk/events/past-events/eva-2021)
+- Member of Scientific Committees: [BMC 2026](https://www.cantab.net/users/t.logvinenko/2026-bmc/) [EVA 2023](https://dec.unibocconi.eu/research/extreme-value-analysis-eva-2023), [DYNSTOCH 2023](https://sites.google.com/view/dynstoch23/home), [EVA 2021](https://maths.ed.ac.uk/events/past-events/eva-2021)
 - Organiser of the School's [Statistics seminar series](https://cardiff-psom-seminar.weebly.com) (2019-2022)
 - Member of the [Bernoulli Society](https://www.bernoullisociety.org), [RSS](https://rss.org.uk), [LMS](https://www.lms.ac.uk), [DMV](https://www.mathematik.de), [MO-NI](https://www.mo-ni.de), [eLeMeNTe](https://www.elemente.org) and [MO e.V.](https://www.mathematik-olympiaden.de/moev/index.php)